Bing Thom: Career

-In 1981, Thom established his own architecture firm, Vancouver-based Bing Thom Architects.
-In 1995, Thom was made a Member of the Order of Canada and he was a recipient of the Golden Jubilee Medal for outstanding service to his country.
-He was a Fellow of the Royal Architectural Institute of Canada.
-Thom received honorary degrees from the University of British Columbia and Simon Fraser University.

-In 2010, Thom was awarded the Royal Architectural Institute of Canada's Architectural Firm of the Year award. and in 2011 he was awarded the RAIC's highest honour, the RAIC Gold Medal.
+In 1995, Thom was made a Member of the Order of Canada and received the Queen Elizabeth II Golden Jubilee Medal for outstanding service to his country.
+He was a Fellow of the Royal Architectural Institute of Canada and received honorary degrees from UBC and Simon Fraser University—he was also named Honorary Professor by Singapore's Tongji University.
+In 2011 he was awarded the RAIC's highest honour, the RAIC Gold Medal.